ikem-krueger/ikem-krueger.github.io/_drafts/2023-07-26-optimize-samsung-S5-with-lineageos.md

 Make it executable.

-## Check if the script run successfully
+## Check if the script has run successfully

 Download and install [Kernel Adiutor](https://f-droid.org/de/packages/com.nhellfire.kerneladiutor/).